SudoHopeX/KaliGPT/README.md

-# KaliGPT Unified Installer v1.0 ~ SudoHopeX
+# KaliGPT v1.1 ~ SudoHopeX

 ## Overview

-**KaliGPT Unified Installer** is a comprehensive bash script designed to automate the installation and usage of KaliGPT (ChatGPT/ChatGPT KaliGPT/Mistral/llama3) on Linux systems.
+**KaliGPT v1.1** is a comprehensive bash script designed to automate the installation and usage of KaliGPT (ChatGPT/ChatGPT KaliGPT/Mistral/llama3) on Linux systems.
 It provides both CLI and GUI options for interacting with state-of-the-art AI models, including:

 - ChatGPT 4.0 (via API using Python opanai latest module)
+- Gemini 2.5 Flash (via API, using python google-genai module)
 - Mistral and Llama 3 (via local installs using Ollama)
 - KaliGPT (OpenAI GPT) - Web (browser-based) if API access is unavailable